Edda Göring: 1945 and after

-During the closing stages of the Second World War in Europe, Göring retreated to his mountain home at Obersalzberg, near Berchtesgaden, taking Emmy and Edda with him.
-On 8 May 1945, Armistice in Europe Day, the German Wehrmacht surrendered unconditionally, and on 21 May, a few days before her seventh birthday, Edda was interned with her mother in the US-controlled Palace Hotel, code-named Camp Ashcan, at Mondorf in Luxembourg.
+During the closing stages of the Second World War in Europe, Hermann retreated to his mountain home at Obersalzberg, near Berchtesgaden, taking Emmy and Edda with him.
+On 8 May 1945, Armistice in Europe Day, the German Wehrmacht surrendered unconditionally, and on 21 May, a few days before her seventh birthday, Göring was interned with her mother in the US-controlled Palace Hotel, code-named Camp Ashcan, at Mondorf in Luxembourg.
 By 1946, the two had been freed and were living at one of their own houses, Burg Veldenstein, in Neuhaus, near Nuremberg.
-There they were visited by the American officer John E. Dolibois, who described Edda as "a beautiful child, the image of her father.
+There they were visited by the American officer John E. Dolibois, who described Göring as "a beautiful child, the image of her father.
 Bright and perky, polite and well-trained."

-During the Nuremberg trials, Edda was allowed to visit her father in prison.
+During the Nuremberg trials, Göring was allowed to visit her father in prison.
 He was found guilty of war crimes and was sentenced to death.
-Upon hearing that Edda said she hoped "to meet her Daddy in heaven," Göring wept.
-On 15 October 1946, the night before his scheduled execution, Göring committed suicide by swallowing a cyanide pill.
+Upon hearing that his daughter said she hoped "to meet her Daddy in heaven," Göring wept.
+On 15 October 1946, the night before his scheduled execution, Hermann committed suicide by swallowing a cyanide pill.
 By April 1946, Emmy and Edda Göring were living in a small house at Sackdilling.

-In 1948, while living near Hersbruck with her mother and her aunt, Else Sonnemann, Edda entered the St Anna-Mädchenoberrealschule ("Saint Anne's High School for Girls") at Sulzbach-Rosenberg in Bavaria where she remained until gaining her Abitur.
+In 1948, while living near Hersbruck with her mother and her aunt, Else Sonnemann, Göring entered the St Anna-Mädchenoberrealschule ("Saint Anne's High School for Girls") at Sulzbach-Rosenberg in Bavaria where she remained until gaining her Abitur.
 In November 1948, the family moved to Etzelwang to be nearer the school.

 In 1949, Emmy faced legal problems regarding some valuable possessions and explained many of them as the property of Edda, then aged ten.
-After leaving school, Edda studied law at the University of Munich and became a law clerk; she later worked for a doctor.
+After leaving school, Göring studied law at the Ludwig-Maximilians-Universität München and became a law clerk; she later worked for a doctor.
 A private letter from an unknown relative in 1959 stated that "the baby is now a young lady, slim, fair-haired and pretty.
 She lives with her mother on the 5th floor of a modern apartment block in the Munich city centre."